cancel

 2. If the keypress is related to a specific element

-1. Go to the relevant page on Chrome browser
+1. Go to the relevant page on a Chrome browser.

-2. Right click on the element which you want to interact with on the page-> Inspect the element which will open the developer tools
+2. Right-click on the element you want to interact with on the page and select Inspect.
+Developer tools will then open with the relevant element selected.

 HannahM_3-1708342198080.png